Skip to main content

 1. Pricing

-Verdict.
-Bear wins decisively.
+Bear wins decisively on price.
 Annual Bear Pro is roughly 5x cheaper than monthly Evernote Starter and roughly 6x cheaper than Advanced.

 2. Platform Support

-Bear.
-Mac, iPad, iPhone per the Bear pricing page (May 2026).
-No Windows or Android.
+Bear stays inside Apple's ecosystem.
+It runs on Mac, iPad, and iPhone per the Bear pricing page (May 2026), with no native Windows or Android app.

 3. Markdown Support

-Bear.
-Markdown-first.
-Headings, lists, code blocks, tables, footnotes, math (LaTeX).
-Renders inline as you type.
-Mueller & Oppenheimer 2014 (the longhand-vs-laptop study) is sometimes cited to argue that lighter editors encourage compression over verbatim capture; Bear's Markdown discipline broadly fits that frame.
+Bear is Markdown-first.
+Headings, lists, code blocks, tables, footnotes, and LaTeX-style math render inline as you type.
+Mueller & Oppenheimer 2014, the longhand-vs-laptop study, is sometimes cited to argue that lighter editors encourage compression over verbatim capture.
+Bear's Markdown discipline broadly fits that frame.

-Verdict.
-Bear wins decisively.
+Bear wins decisively for Markdown.
 If you're scoping the wider Markdown PKM stack, Obsidian vs Evernote covers the next step up.

 4. Web Clipper